moorepants/learn-multibody-dynamics/generalized-forces.rst

    \right)

-Coming back to the system in :numref:`fig-generalized-forces-3d-rods` we can calculate the generalized inertia forces:
+Coming back to the system in :numref:`fig-generalized-forces-3d-rods` we can now calculate the generalized inertia forces for the two rigid body system.
+First, the velocities and partial velocities are found as before:

 .. jupyter-execute::

-   m, g, k, L = sm.symbols('m, g, k, L') q1, q2, u1, u2 = me.dynamicsymbols('q1, q2, u1, u2')
+   m, g, k, l = sm.symbols('m, g, k, l') q1, q2, u1, u2 = me.dynamicsymbols('q1, q2, u1, u2')

    N = me.ReferenceFrame('N')